What exactly is a varicose vein?

 5. Moderate to severe swelling around the ankles – the ankle area appears puffy and swollen and the ankle bone may not be visible

 Not all of these symptoms are present in all cases but if your leg veins fit the description and you have some of these other symptoms to a greater or lesser extent then the likelihood is that you have varicose veins.
+One of the main features is discomfort in your lower legs.
+Varicose vein pain is not always severe but it is noticeable and may be like a dull ache accompanied by a heavy feeling which will get worse after standing or being on your feet for any length of time.

 The good news if you suffer from this condition is that varicose vein treatment has advanced rapidly in recent years.
 You don’t need to put up with your varicose veins – indeed you shouldn’t.
 Varicose veins are considered a medical condition which although not serious in itself could develop in a very few cases into leg ulcers, blood clots and other health endangering conditions.
 As such they are covered by medicare and health insurance whereas no cover is available for spider veins which are seen as a largely cosmetic condition.